pakjiddat/Pakjiddat-Website/src/pages/articles/2020-02-04---Islam-Companion-Web-API/index.md

 * The source code is well commented and easy to update

 ### Requirements
-The Islam Companion Web API requires Php >= 7.2.
+The Islam Companion Web API requires PHP >= 7.2.
 It also requires MySQL server >= 5.6.

 ### Installation
 The following steps can be used to install the "Islam Companion Web API" project on your own server:

 * Download the [source code](https://github.com/nadirlc/islamcompanion-web-api/archive/master.zip) from GitHub
 * Move the source code to the document root of a virtual host
-* Download the contents of the database from: [here](https://islamcompanion.pakjiddat.pk/islamcompanion/data/islamcompanion-website.sql.tar.bz2)
+* Download the contents of the database from: [here](https://drive.google.com/open?id=1Lq0xjVPiTso1io-uhKxz7aT7McIlBwj6)
 * Extract the downloaded file
 * Create a database and import the contents of the SQL file to the database.
 Note down the credentials used for connecting to the database
 * Enter the database credentials in the file **api/config/RequiredObjects.php**